-“Print less” strategies move from revolution to evolution as organisations look for new ways to manage information.
+“Print less” strategies move from revolution to evolution as organizations look for new ways to manage information.

 Back when everything was on paper, managed print services (MPS) was a revolutionary solution.
 These days, printing less has become routine.
 People know that unnecessary printing wastes paper, supplies, money and time, hurts the environment and presents security risks.
 So does that mean the heyday of MPS is over?

-“Many companies have already maximised efficiencies by optimising the number of printers available and where they are placed,” says Kyle Farmer, vice president of Lexmark MPS sales and marketing.
+“Many companies have already maximized efficiencies by optimizing the number of printers available and where they are placed,” says Kyle Farmer, vice president of Lexmark MPS sales and marketing.
 “Now they want to know what else they can do with these devices that can also scan documents and capture information.”

-Now, many organisations are evaluating how the changing nature of MPS can provide an increasing return on investment.
-Today’s vision includes looking beyond managing printers to optimise and streamline workflows and business processes via print infrastructure.
+Now, many organizations are evaluating how the changing nature of MPS can provide an increasing return on investment.
+Today’s vision includes looking beyond managing printers to optimize and streamline workflows and business processes via print infrastructure.